Interpretation as Linear Transformation: A Cognitive-Geometric Model of Concepts and Meaning: Conceptual Foundations: Agents, Concepts, and Interpretive Geometry

-\paragraph{Ontology, Symbol Grounding, and Philosophical Framing.} My approach also speaks to long-standing debates on mental content and grounding \cite{harnad1990symbol}, though via formal rather than semantic mechanisms.
-The notion of \textit{abstract beings} mirrors Floridi’s ontological treatment of informational objects as abstract entities \cite{floridi2011information}, while the challenge of belief death connects to work on collective memory and cultural evolution.
-In my framework, collective memory is represented as the cognitive space spanned by all agents’ belief structures.
-Abstract entities inhabit these spaces, and they “die” when they fall into the null space of every agent’s interpretive map.
+\paragraph{Ontology, Symbol Grounding, and Philosophical Framing.} My approach also speaks to long-standing debates on mental content and grounding~\cite{harnad1990symbol}, though via formal rather than semantic mechanisms.
+The notion of \textit{abstract beings} relates to Floridi's ontological treatment of informational objects~\cite{floridi2011information}.
+In Floridi's philosophy of information, informational objects are accessed through a \emph{Level of Abstraction}—a set of typed observables that determines what features of an entity are registered.
+Abstract beings in my framework play an analogous role: they are defined relative to an agent's basis, and their meaning is constituted by their position within a value space and their transformational behavior under interpretation maps, rather than by correspondence to external reality.
+The challenge of concept death connects to work on collective memory and cultural evolution: in my framework, collective memory is represented as the cognitive space spanned by all agents' conceptual structures, and abstract entities "die" when they fall into the null space of every agent's interpretive map.

-\paragraph{Philosophical Foundations: Grounding, Understanding, and the Intentional Stance.} My treatment of beliefs as abstract beings echoes longstanding ontological concerns in the philosophy of mind.
-Dennett’s intentional stance \cite{dennett1987intentional} frames interpretation as a matter of predicting an agent’s behavior through coherent attributions of belief and desire; in my model, this idea is formalized through forward and backward consistency conditions on interpretive maps.
-My notion of belief death aligns metaphorically with Longino’s emphasis on plurality and perspectival divergence \cite{longino2002science}.
-Meanwhile, Floridi’s \textit{philosophy of information} \cite{floridi2011information} motivates my model’s grounding of belief content in structural relations, which are not merely semantic.
+\paragraph{Philosophical Foundations: Grounding, Understanding, and the Intentional Stance.} My treatment of concepts as abstract beings echoes longstanding ontological concerns in the philosophy of mind.
+Dennett's intentional stance \cite{dennett1987intentional} frames interpretation as a matter of predicting an agent's behavior through coherent attributions of belief and desire; Section~\ref{sec:InterpretationMapping} develops the formal connection between the intentional stance and interpretation maps in detail.

-However, none of these frameworks provide a structural criterion for the survivability of beliefs under heterogeneous cognitive architectures.
+My notion of concept death aligns with Longino's emphasis on plurality and perspectival divergence \cite{longino1990science}: deep disagreement can reflect structural incompatibility of value spaces rather than epistemic failure.

+\paragraph{Cognitive Structural Representation in Neuroscience.} Representational geometry provides a unifying framework for understanding cognitive and neural representations, as articulated by~\cite{kriegeskorte2013representational}.
+Rather than encoding information in individual neurons, this framework emphasizes the geometric structure of population-level response patterns, a principle supported by a broad range of empirical findings surveyed in their work.

+In a complementary theoretical vein, \cite{wei2025representational} show that systematic behavioral error patterns can be explained by geometric constraints on internal representations under information-processing limits, highlighting the explanatory role of representational geometry at the cognitive level.